casdoor/casdoor-website/docs/application/terminology.md

 - `RedirectUris`: Casdoor will navigate to one of the URIs if the user logged in successfully.
 - `ForcedRedirectOrigin`: Force redirect to a specific origin after authentication.
 - `GrantTypes`: Supported OAuth grant types.
+- `Scopes`: Custom OAuth scopes for Agent applications.
+Each scope includes a name, display name, and description.
+These scopes extend the standard OIDC scopes and appear in the OIDC discovery endpoint.
 - `TokenFormat`: The format of the generated token.
 It can be in the following formats: `JWT` (containing all `User` fields), `JWT-Empty` (containing all non-empty values) or `JWT-Custom` customizing `User` fields inside access token.
 When using JWT-Custom, each attribute includes a Type field (`Array` or `String`) to control how values are returned in the token.
 - `TokenSigningMethod`: Algorithm used to sign tokens (e.g., RS256, HS256).
 - `TokenFields`: Custom fields to include in the token.